missionpinball/mpf-docs/howto/sounds/basic_setup.rst

 ---------------------------------------

 The next step is to configure your sound asset folders.
 First you will need to create a folder named ``sounds`` directly under your machine folder.
-The easiest way to organize your sound files is to create sub-folders for each track in the ``sounds`` folder (``music``, ``sfx``, and ``voice``).
+The recommended way to organize your sound files is to create sub-folders for each track in the ``sounds`` folder (``music``, ``sfx``, and ``voice``).
 If you are going to be using a lot of sounds you can create as many sub-folders beneath each track folder as you like.
 It can help you stay organized and be able to locate your sounds.

 File system directory structure example: